 I am a firm believer that using prime lenses rather than zoom lenses force photographers to be more creative with compositions, more agile and overall “keep you on your toes” since you don’t have the luxury of zooming in or out for your shot.
 In addition to being forced to zoom with your feet, you are also able to shoot at wider apertures like 1.8, 1.4 and 1.2 (Canon) that allow for more creativity with use of depth of field that just simply isn’t an option with equivalent range zoom lenses.

-There you go, those are my 5 top reasons why you need a 50mm lens!
-It’s cheap, fast, versatile, lightweight and gives you that professional look to your images that will keep you getting business.
+There you go, those are my 5 top reasons why you need a 50mm lens, plus a few other questions answered!
+It’s cheap, fast, versatile, lightweight and gives you a professional look to your images that will keep you getting business.
 There are very few drawbacks to this lens, making it our top pick for both new and seasoned photographers!

 Now, I’d love to hear from you.
 Do you already have a 50mm lens?
 If so, please let me know in the comments below what your favorite thing about your 50mm lens!
 What do you use it for, or want to use it for?
 What do you love about it, or wish was different?
 Do you have any questions about it?
 Please share your experiences!

 As always…don’t be a stranger!
 Join us in our supportive Facebook group, Cole’s Classmates-Photo School to ask questions, get help with your photos, and learn from a diverse group of awesome people who love photography!